 - PHP support

-If you are not sure whether your server meets the above requirements, just contact the hosting company and ask them.
+If you are not sure whether your server meets the above requirements, please contact your hosting provider and ask them.

 To learn more about managed WordPress hosting, go here: